LAHTeR/document_segmentation/README.md

 - [train_segmentation_model.py](scripts/train_segmentation_model.py)
 - [train_classifier.py](scripts/train_classifier.py)

+See below for instructions on installing prerequisites and running the scripts.

-Both produce a model file; run either script with the `--help` argument for the specifics.
+Both produce a model file; run either script with the `--help` argument for the specific arguments.

 In order to apply a model as produced by the respective training script, call

 - [extract_docs.py](scripts/extract_docs.py) for the document segmentation model
 - [classify_documents.py](scripts/classify_documents.py) for the document classification model

-Again, run any of the scripts with the `--help` argument to get the specific usage.
+As above, run any of the scripts with the `--help` argument to get the specific usage.

 ## Prerequisites